stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

   amounts of memory via SSH while your job is running, you may hit the job's memory limits, which will trigger its termination.

 [^signal_delay]: Due to the resolution of event handling by the scheduler, the signal may be sent up to 60 seconds earlier than specified.

+[^long_qos]: the `long` QOS can only be used in the `normal` partition, and is only accessible to users who are *not* part of an owners group (since owner groups can already run for up to 7 days in their respective partition).

 --8<--- "includes/_acronyms.md"